 |Greater than $500,000||Greater than $750,000||$77.40|

-In the short order of one hour, Sally’s monthly out of pocket cost, before seeing any benefits, is now $94.00.
-A far cry from the $27.40 premium for her selected Medicare D product.
+In one hour, Sally learned that her monthly out of pocket cost, before seeing any benefits, is now $94.00 which is a dramatic increase from the $27.40 premium for her selected Medicare D product.

 Is there any relief for Sally?
-Maybe, filing an appeal on both of these penalties are worth the trouble.
-What needs to be completed is a Request for Reconsideration as well as a Late Enrollment (LEP) Reconsideration Form.
+Perhaps, filing an appeal on both of these penalties will be worth the trouble.
+Senior Checks and Balances can help her complete is a Request for Reconsideration as well as a Late Enrollment (LEP) Reconsideration Form.